gigascience/gigadb-website/README.md

 ### Requirements

 * Docker (version 18 or more recent) is [installed](https://www.docker.com/products/docker-desktop)
-on your machine (Windows or macOS)
+on your machine (Windows, Linux or macOS)
 * You have git cloned the [gigascience/gigadb-website](https://github.com/gigascience/gigadb-website) project locally under `gigadb-website`

+>Note to Linux users: This does not provide `docker-compose` which GigaDB deployment relies on from the command-line console.
+To fix this, you can create a script at /bin/docker-compose with `docker compose "@0"` as its content

 ### Get started quickly